 Math Smart!™ “IDRA is the reason we are off of AYP; now we can breathe and focus on our next goal: increasing the number of kids in higher level math.” — Principal, South Texas , 2007 Energize student learning in mathematics and increase academic achievement.
 Through dynamic workshops, mentoring, co-teaching and webcasts, Math Smart! can…Read More

-Empowering Teachers to Serve Today’s Classrooms Preparing a New Generation of Teachers for Science, Technology, Math and Special Education Teachers Learning and Leading, In Community Across the South, public schools need skilled, committed teachers, who are passionate about innovation and engaging all students.
-Through its Transition to Teaching programs, funded by the U.S. Department of…Read More
+Empowering Teachers to Serve Today’s Classrooms Preparing a New Generation of Teachers for Science, Technology, Math and Special Education Teachers Learning and Leading, in Community Across the South, public schools need skilled, committed teachers, who are passionate about innovation and engaging all students.
+Through its Transition to Teaching programs, funded by the U.S. Department of Education,…Read More